algosup/2024-2025-project-3-quickest-path-team-6/Documents/Management/WeeklyReports/weeklyReport3.md

 ## Overview

-This week, our progress is correct, with new features being added on the program.
+This week, our progress is correct, with new features being added to the program.
 The documents are mostly finished.

 ## Accomplishment